mcwimm/GRINanalysis/README.md

 ### 3) Figures

-This folder contains the scripts needed to reproduce figures present in the manuscript (including those in Extended Data and Supplementary Information Files).
+This folder contains the scripts needed to reproduce figures present in the manuscript (including those in Supplementary Information Files).
-Only the scripts to build Fig. 1 of the Main document are not yet included to date (17th July 2020), these was combined from 3 different R objects (Mexico's country map, Study site GIS image, and grafted tree maps) and were further combined using GIMP V.2.10.
-We are working on uploading such scripts and will be updated as soon as possible